 Federal Loan Considerations

 Before refinancing your student loans through a private lender, you must consider whether you’ll lose certain federal protections and repayment options.
 Federal loans provide some borrowers with “loan forgiveness” options.
 Because of this, teachers and certain public servants should be particularly cautious that refinancing makes sense for them.
 Federal loans may also allow income based repayment options for low-income borrowers.
 Additionally, federal loans allow borrowers to defer their payments should they experience financial hardships.
-Through most private student loan refinancing companies, these protections and options will be lost.
+Through most private student loan refinancing companies, these protections and options are lost.

 Credit Score Problems